top of page

 • Ensuring systems are in place for certification and fitness assessments.

-• Ensuring that staff are trained on the Conduct Rules.
+• Training staff on the Conduct Rules.

-Importantly, preparation is about embedding the changes in practice, beyond simply publishing them in documentation.
+Importantly, preparation involves embedding these changes in practice, not just publishing them in documentation.
+For organisations new to regulation, this can be a daunting process.

-For organisations new to regulation, this is an understandably daunting process.
-We can help you with our bespoke assistance with BNPL authorisation: contact robert.bell@rbcompliance.co.uk.
+We can help you with our bespoke assistance with BNPL authorisation.
+Contact robert.bell@rbcompliance.co.uk for more information.

 Comments